sainnhe/gruvbox-material-vscode/README.md

 > Gruvbox Material is a modified version of [Gruvbox](https://github.com/morhetz/gruvbox), the contrast is adjusted to be softer in order to protect developers' eyes.

+## Features

+- Carefully designed color palette for eye protection.
+- Switch back to the original color palette whenever you like.
+- Customizable.
+- Rich support for common file types.
+- Italic support.

 ## Installation

 ### Via Marketplace